Keranw/toy_robot/readme.md

   Ensure Ruby environment
-  Enter program folder with terminal or command line Run program with input data path, for example:
+  Enter program folder with terminal or command line Ensure your input data is in txt format and every command is in a new line Run program with input data path, for example:
     $ruby run.rb "spec/test1.txt"

 2. How to test